deanebarker/Episerver-Markup/README.md

 Adding raw markup to a page can logically result in the output of four things:

-* **Base Markup.** This is the markup that is output to the page.
+* **Base Markup.** This is the markup that is output to the page -- usually always HTML, but can technically be any text.
 * **Inline Resources.** This is inline Javascript and CSS that is directly output to the page.
-* **Local Resources.** These are Javascript and CSS files associated with attached to the content (through various methods, described below) that are referenced through `LINK` and `SCRIPT` tags.
+* **Local Resources.** These are Javascript and CSS files managed in the Episerver site and associated the content (through various methods, described below) that are referenced through `LINK` and `SCRIPT` tags.
-* **Remote Resource URLs.** These are URLs to off-site Javascript and CSS that are referenced through `LINK` and `SCRIPT` tags. (i.e. -- jQuery, Bootstrap, etc.)
+* **Remote Resource URLs.** These are URLs to off-site Javascript and CSS that are referenced through `LINK` and `SCRIPT` tags.

-Base Markup will always be output.
-The other three may or may not be output.
+Base Markup will always be output wherever the content is placed.
+The other three elements may or may not be output, depending on need.

 >Example: an SVG graphic requires nothing but a snippet of XML (the Base Markup).